 Black powder can be a mixture of any of the following:

-Natural gas transmission pipelines will suffer from some degree of accumulation of this black powder in their lifetime.
-Routine pigging, maintenance, and the use of internal coatings can help to reduce the incidence of particle accumulation but it will never eliminate it.Why is it a problem?
+Every natural gas transmission pipeline suffers from some degree of black powder accumulation in its lifetime.
+Routine pigging, maintenance, and the use of internal coatings can all help to reduce the incidence of particle accumulation.
+But it's impossible to never eliminate it entirely.

-The natural gas eventually ends up at compressors, either reciprocating or turbine.
+Natural gas eventually ends up in natural gas compressors stations, either reciprocating or turbine.
 These can be catastrophically damaged by the particulates re-entrained from the floor of the distribution pipe into the gas stream.
 Unfortunately, this is inevitable as the schematic below shows:

 While reciprocating compressors can often cope with particulate around 1 micron, turbine compressors are far more sensitive.
 These compressors need to be protected by removing the particulate.